64kramsystem/personal_notes/rust_tooling.md

 At the root, `Cargo.lock`, managed by Cargo, manages the dependency versions.

 The cargo configuration file (see custom configs below) `toml` extension is optional; it's search in many locations: https://doc.rust-lang.org/cargo/reference/config.html.

+### Debugging information

+If one needs to debug in release mode, the debug information needs to be retained:

+- via rustc, specify `-C debuginfo=2 -C opt-level=3`
+- or via Cargo, add `[profile.release] debug = true`

 ### Features